alibatti/LaMobiliereDatasetCode/README.md

 # LaMobiliereDataset_AggregationCode
-The repository provides the code for the data aggregation process and analysis described in *High-spatial resolution dataset of La Mobilière insurance customers dataset* by Alice Battiston, Emanuele Massaro, Claudia R. Binder, and Rossano Schifanella.
+The repository provides the code for the data aggregation process and analysis described in **_High-spatial resolution dataset of La Mobilière insurance customers dataset_** by Alice Battiston, Emanuele Massaro, Claudia R. Binder, and Rossano Schifanella.
 The code is provided in the form of a Python script.

+### AGGREGATED DATA

-The aggregated data are available at: INSERT LINK
+The aggregated data are available at: [INSERT LINK]

 ### CODE
 - *aggregation* provides the code for aggregation of individual level data to municipality and zip-code level.